-I’ve got a lot of experience in the writing industry, having presented my work at conferences and festivals around the world, including The Great Writing Conference in London, the Electronic Literature Organisation Conference in Orlando, The Margaret River Readers and Writers Festival in Western Australia, and the National Young Writers Festival in Newcastle NSW.
+I’ve got a lot of experience in the writing industry, having presented my work at conferences and festivals around the world, including The Great Writing Conference in London, the Electronic Literature Organisation Conference in Orlando and Coimbra, The Margaret River Readers and Writers Festival in Western Australia, and the National Young Writers Festival in Newcastle NSW.

 I’m also very passionate about the arts industry in Australia, having spent over 11 years managing festivals and events.
-These include the 2012 and 2013 Perth Poetry Festival for WA Poets Inc, the Literary Youth Festival for Propel Youth Arts, and numerous livestreams for Loungeroom Livestreaming.
+These include the 2012 and 2013 Perth Poetry Festival for WA Poets Inc, and the Literary Youth Festival for Propel Youth Arts,.

-I’ve been published extensively, with my latest short story appearing in Growing up in Country Australia by Black Inc. I’ve also recently published a digital essay on fake news, which appeared in the inaugural edition of The Digital Review.
-My non-fiction articles and reviews have been published in The Guardian, Fringefeed , ArtsHub, X-Press Magazine, and The Conversation.
+I’ve been published extensively, with my latest poem appearing in The Hunters Writer’s Centre’s Grieve Volume 10 and a recent short story appearing in Growing up in Country Australia by Black Inc. My digital essay on fake news also appeared in the inaugural edition of The Digital Review, while my non-fiction articles and reviews have been published in The Guardian, Fringefeed , ArtsHub, X-Press Magazine, and The Conversation.
 Other creative work has also appeared in numerous literary journals, including Australian Poetry Journal, dotdotdash and WRIT Poetry Review.

 In 2017 I was approached by author David Thomas Henry Wright, to collaborate and create a digital interface for his novella Paige & Powe.
 Our work went on to be shortlisted for the 2017 Queensland Literary Awards.
 I was also highly commended in the earlier 2013 Poetry d’Amour Love Poetry Competition for “Hinge”.